eljeko/jmeter-ocp-swarm/README.md

 * JENKINS_USER: You need to pass a jenkins username
 * JENKINS_PWD_TOKEN: You need to pass a valid jenkins token for API Calls refer to (http://jmeter.apache.org/usermanual/)

-## The Pipeling Runs jmeter controller as job
+## The Pipeline Runs jmeter controller as job
 So you need to pass parameters:

 * JMX_FILE_URL: the url of the jmx where the jmeter test is stored (also a github raw content)
 * APPLICATION_NAME: the application name

-Thepipeline will get the ips of remote jmeter server running
+The pipeline will get the ips of remote jmeter server running

 ```oc describe pods -l app=jmeter-server-remote|grep IP|awk '{print $2'}| tr '\n' ','| sed 's/,$//'```